Effective Date: 27 July 2023

 If you are a patient and your user account is created

 To use the Services you will require your own user account which will contain your prescription information and medication use data (the “Account”).
 You can create the Account through the Hailie® App or your Healthcare Professional can create it for you via the Portal.
-The following personal information is required to create an Account:
+The following Personal Data is required to create an Account:

-- An email address, either your personal one, or if you are using the Services through a Healthcare Professional, organisation or a plan, you may be able to use a dummy email address to protect your privacy further;
+- A valid email address, either your personal one, or if you are using the Services through a healthcare provider, organisation or a plan, you may be able to use a dummy email address to protect your privacy further;

 - Your password;